 The Form Guide

-The teams will be bringing a host of updates for this race at this most aerodynamically demanding of circuits, and this will definitely show which teams got it right and which haven’t.
+After last week’s in-season test at Mugello, the teams will be bringing a host of their best updates to use at this most aerodynamically demanding of circuits, and this will definitely show which teams got it right and which haven’t.
 If your car won’t work here, then the likelihood of it being competitive elsewhere is slim.
 Sixty per cent of the time, a win here leads to winning that year’s championship as well.
 The facts make for pretty reading if you’re on the right end of that statistic, and depressing reading for those who aren’t.

-As always, Richard’s F1 will be bringing you the best of the on- and off-track action this weekend, so make sure we’re your first port of call for your Spanish Grand Prix fix!
+As always, RichardsF1.com will be bringing you the best of the on- and off-track action this weekend, so make sure we’re your first port of call for your Spanish Grand Prix fix!